Manitoulin Island is a perfect getaway for those looking to escape the summer crowds. Check out the top things to do in

 Hike the Cup and Saucer Trail for Incredible Views of Manitoulin Island

 There are many hiking trails on Manitoulin Island.
 The most famous hike on Manitoulin Island is the Cup and Saucer Trail.
-The Cup and Saucer trail has 12 km of hiking trails and a 2 km adventure trail that involves ladders and rock scrambling.
+The Cup and Saucer trail has over 12 km of hiking trails and a 2 km adventure trail that involves ladders and rock scrambling.
 The Cup and Saucer Trail can take as little as 1.5 hours or up to half a day if you plan to explore the whole route.

-The trail to the top Cup and Saucer viewpoint and back took us a little over 2 hours while hiking Manitoulin Island with kids.
+The first time we took the trail to the top Cup and Saucer viewpoint and back took us a little over 2 hours while hiking Manitoulin Island with kids.
 It could have taken much longer if we didn’t have our Great Spirit Circle Trail guide as the Cup and Saucer trails are not always well-marked.
-At the time of our visit, D was only 2 years old.
-So we did not do the Cup and Saucer Adventure Trail but would love to go back and try it when he is older.
+At the time of our first visit, D was only 2 years old.
+So we did not do the Cup and Saucer Adventure Trail.
+But we did tackle it just before D’s 7th birthday, and a month afterward, we’re still talking about how much fun it was.

 Other hiking trails on Manitoulin Island include:

-- Bebamikawe Memorial Trail at the end of Beach Rd near Wikwemikong.
+- Bebamikawe Memorial Trail at Beach Rd in Wikwemikong